Carlier-Maxime/BomberStudent/Protocole.md

 # Protocol Client/Server

 reference all protocol used for communication client / server.
-All messages finish by a '\0' for prevent multiple messages sending in one.
+All messages finish by a '\0' for prevent multiple messages sending in one. (except UDP)

 ## Error message